Halloween in Tuscany

 The Devil’s Bridge of Borgo a Mozzano – Photo Credits: Glenn Bowman

-Borgo a Mozzano, has the most famous festival of Halloween in Tuscany, and from 29 to 31 October the centre is literally invaded by any sorts of horror lovers and grotesque creatures, all attending the most ghastly dances or exoteric experiments.
-The village of Borgo a Mozzano, which is well known for its Devil’s Bridge, do a completely mutation into a horror village with alleys haunted by role games, theatrical reenactments, concerts and fireworks.
-Nicola and I will be there for those interested on being scared by us!
+Borgo a Mozzano has the most famous festival of Halloween in Tuscany, and from 28 to 31 October the center is literally invaded by any sorts of horror lovers and grotesque creatures, all attending the most ghastly dances or exoteric experiments.
+The village of Borgo a Mozzano, which is well known for its Devil’s Bridge, do a complete mutation into a horror village with alleys haunted by role games, theatrical reenactments, concerts, and fireworks.

 If you are a Twilight saga fan, for your Halloween in Tuscany, take the chance to organize a tour to Volterra, the city where the book NewMoon by Stephanie Meyers takes place.
 Keep in mind that the real set of the movie was Montepulciano if you would like to track down Edward and Bella while hosted by the Volturi family.

 San Galgano Abbey

 If all you need is a suggestive location for a mysterious Halloween in Tuscany tour, well, I suggest you visit San Galgano Abbey and discover the legend of the sword in the stone.
 Or visit the Giardino dei Tarocchi (the Tarot Garden) and its odd sculptures, in southern Tuscany close to the city of Grosseto (every first Saturday of the month, from 9 am to 1 pm, it is open and free of charge. the other days, during the winter season is unfortunately closed).